itzikb/docker-rally/README.md

 $ setfacl -m u:5006:r /home/stack/authdir/overcloudrc
 ```

-by default to run the Rally scenarios you need to have:
+By default to run the Rally scenarios you need to have:
 1. An external network called public
 2. A flavor called m1.tiny
 3. A cirros image with a name that machres the regex cirros.*-disk